moriarty-pharmacoepi/DIAMOND/2.1.a_i.emulat_sim_brief/Code/readme.md

 * match_included

 To replicate our results, use the following;
-1. search_and_download.R downloads the metadata for the simulation studies using easyPubMed and stores the data in an XML file for importing to Covidence.
-It also obtains the extracted data from Tazare et al. and creates another XML file for uimporting to Covidence.
+1. search_and_download.R should be called first which downloads the metadata for the simulation studies using easyPubMed and stores the data in an XML file for importing to Covidence.
+It also obtains the extracted data from Tazare et al. and creates another XML file for importing to Covidence.
-2. XML files are then imported to Covidence for screening.
+2. Both XML files are then imported to Covidence for screening.
-3. After screening, the metadata from the included articles is exported from Covdence as a CSV file
+3. After screening, the metadata from the included articles is exported from Covidence as a CSV file
-4. match_included.R matches the included PMIDs from screening to the raw metadata files from our search and Tazare et al.
+4. match_included.R should then be called which matches the included PMIDs from screening to the raw metadata files from our search and Tazare et al.
+5. A file named included_final.csv then contains the included articles from which we extracted the data.

 ## Citation ##
 If you use this code in your research, please cite it like this: